 Actually, waiting for your first baby is a time where you might go through a lot of self-examination and questioning.
 And, if you have support, it can be a good time to face your demons.

 For me, my it had to do with my struggle over creating strong bonds with women and in general with showing affection.
 Although I had a handful of long-time friends, making and keeping new female friends had proved challenging.

 Once I realized I was expecting a girl, a lot of emotional turmoil and questions started to surface.
 Again, this had everything to do with my own attachment style.

-With Josh’s help, I was able to recognize that being pregnant with my first girl was such a new and profound experience that I needed additional, therapeutic help to rewrite and understand my childhood experiences and how they were still impacting me.
+With my mentors help, I was able to recognize that being pregnant with my first girl was such a new and profound experience that I needed additional, therapeutic help to rewrite and understand my childhood experiences and how they were still impacting me.

 This solid system helped me understand my past, then let go of the old stories so that I could find my way today as a present, mindful, connected mother.

 Mommy & me: getting support from your fellow moms